ipavlic/apex-fp/README.md

 #### `IncompleteFieldsMatch`
 <a name="incomplete-fields-match"></a>

 `IncompleteFieldsMatch` starts the fluent interface for building a `FieldsMatch`.
-Adding a condition through methods on the `IncompleteFieldsMatch` yields a `FieldsMatch`, which implements `SObjectPredicate`.
+Adding a condition through methods on the `IncompleteFieldsMatch` yields a `FieldsMatch`, which is an `SObjectPredicate`.
 The process can be continued to add more field conditions.

 | Modifier and type | Method | Alias | Description |
 |-------------------|--------|-------|-------------|